nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 3a.
 The specified tag to be renamed already exists

 > 3a1.
-Addressbook gives error message to notify that the renamed tag already exists
+Addressbook gives error message to notify that the renamed tag already exists <br>
 > 3a2.
-User gets prompted to enter another tag name
+User gets prompted to enter another tag name <br>
-> Steps 3a1-3a2 are repeated until the data entered are correct.
+> Steps 3a1-3a2 are repeated until the data entered are correct. <br>
   Use case resumes at step 4

 4a.
 User discards changes to rename